The Horrible Dr. Hichcock: Production

+Writing

 Unlike director Riccardo Freda's previous Gothic-styled film I vampiri, The Horrible Dr. Hichcock was made in a climate where there were more Gothic horror films being produced in Italy.
 The film began when Luigi Carpentieri phoned screenwriter Ernesto Gastaldi to write a giallo story that he liked, titled Spectral.
 Gastaldi wrote his own treatment under the title Raptus.
 The original script did not contain the necrophilia that is in the film, which Gastaldi commented that he did not remember why he added it, suggesting that "perhaps one of the associates asked for something harder, more macabre".
 Freda later claimed that the story was his idea, proclaiming that "It is entirely my idea.
 I nurtured it for a long time but it is Ernesto Gastaldi, a very good scenarist, who shaped it into form."
 Gastaldi commented on this, saying that when he met Freda, they did not discuss the film with him and that producer Ermanno Donati gave Freda the script, saying "Let's see if you have the balls to shoot this stuff, it's about corpses!"
 Gastaldi stated that Freda did not even read the script and replied "As long as I get paid, I'm shooting even the phone book."

+Casting

 The film's co-star Barbara Steele took 10 days off the set of Federico Fellini's 8½ to perform her role in the film.
 Co-star Robert Flemyng, who was predominantly working in television at the time, took the script, as he wanted to go to Rome.
 After reading the script, titled Raptus, he only later found the film involved necrophilia and attempted to get out of the film.
 His agent stated it was too late, as he had signed the contract, so he went forward with making the film.
 The actress Harriet Medin had been working in Italy since the end of World War II.
 She received a call from Flemyng before shooting, suggesting that they act so badly that the film would not be released.
 She is listed in the film credits under her maiden name, Harriet White.

-The Italian cast and crew hid their names under British-sounding names; this included Freda being credited as Robert Hampton, while set designer Franco Fumagalli became Frank Smokecocks, a literal translation of his last name.
+The Italian cast and crew hid their names under Anglophone-sounding names; this included Freda being credited as Robert Hampton, while set designer Franco Fumagalli became Frank Smokecocks, a literal translation of his last name.
 Each cast member spoke his or her own language when filming.